Tricklebyte/BlazorId_App/README.md

  ```
  ## Logging in and out
- A Blazor component cannot correctly redirect to the IdentityServer Login and Login functions.<br/>
+ On its own, a Blazor component cannot correctly redirect to the IdentityServer Login and Login functions.<br/>
  This is because for signing in and out, the HttpResponse must be modified by adding a cookie - but a pure Blazor component starts the response immediately when it  is rendered and it cannot be changed afterward.<br/>
  An intermediary razor page (or MVC view) must be used to perform the redirect from the Blazor Component to the actual IdentityServer login and logout pages because the Razor Page (or MVC view) is able to manipulate the response correctly before sending it.<br/>
  These pages have a cs file only, with no markup, and each has a single Get method that performs the required actions.